Zero Waste Derry & Strabane

 This is a core element of the region’s Inclusive Strategic Growth Plan, and has helped the area win Zero Waste City Region designation from Zero Waste Europe.

-The strategy has three key aims.
-In order of priority, they are:
+The strategy has three key aims, in order of priority:

-1. Preventing waste creation in the first place, encouraging reuse, improving the design of products, and extending product life cycles.
+1. In the first place, preventing waste creation, encouraging reuse, improving the design of products, and extending product life cycles.

 2. Encouraging its preparation for re-use.